DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/intro.md

 Specifically, you will:

 - Install Consul service mesh in a Kubernetes cluster
-- Verify that network traffic occurs in clear text
+- Verify that gossip traffic occurs in clear text
-- Verify that ACLs are not enforced
+- Verify that RPC traffic occurs in clear text and ACLs are not enabled
-- Upgrade the Consul service mesh to enable gossip encryption, TLS, and ACLs
+- Enable gossip encryption, TLS, and ACLs
 - Verify that ACL tokens are now required
 - Retrieve and set an ACL token
 - Verify that network traffic is now encrypted